getsentry/sentry-docs/src/wizard/android/index.md

 Check out [the documentation](https://docs.sentry.io/platforms/android/performance/instrumentation/) to learn more about the API and automatic instrumentations.

 > Want to play with some new features?
-Try out our beta [Room](https://docs.sentry.io/platforms/android/configuration/integrations/room-and-sqlite/) and [File I/O](https://docs.sentry.io/platforms/android/configuration/integrations/file-io/) performance integratins.
+Try out our beta [Room](https://docs.sentry.io/platforms/android/configuration/integrations/room-and-sqlite/) and [File I/O](https://docs.sentry.io/platforms/android/configuration/integrations/file-io/) performance integrations.
 >
 > This feature is available in the Beta release of the [Sentry Android Gradle plugin](https://docs.sentry.io/platforms/android/gradle); you must use version `3.0.0-beta.3`.
 The `tracingInstrumentation` option is enabled by default, so Sentry automatically measures performance of the database queries done with Room as well as File I/O operations if you set a tracing sample rate.
 Features in Beta are still a work-in-progress and may have bugs.
 We recognize the irony.
 >